Daetalus/Hydrogen/README.md

 Hydrogen is a simple programming language.
 It's object oriented, interpreted, dynamically typed, and garbage collected, with C-style syntax and a (hopefully soon to be) extensive standard library.

 Hydrogen is intended as more of a learning project for me about writing a bytecode-interpreted language.
-I'm yet to run any benchmarks to see how it stacks up against the popular languages, but I can't wait.
+I've just tested it against Python in the world's most inaccurate and pointless benchmark, and it ran twice as fast! :D

 ## Building